-A combination of adjustment techniques can be performed on the hip and spinal joints.
-Massage treatment can be incorporated into the treatment plan to loosen tight muscles, as the hips are realigned and are able to move freely.
-The holistic nature of chiropractic doesn’t just treat just the symptoms but identifies and treats the root cause.
-If the pain continues or worsens then the possibility for hip surgery could be recommended.
+Adjustment techniques can be used on the hip and spinal joints.
+Massage treatment can be incorporated into the treatment plan to loosen tight muscles, as the hips are realigned and can move freely.
+The holistic nature of chiropractic doesn’t just treat the symptoms but identifies and treats the root cause.
+If the pain continues or worsens, then the possibility of hip surgery could be recommended.

 Working on imbalanced hips is not as straightforward as adjusting the low back.
-This is because there are a variety of arteries, nerves, joints, muscles, and other tissue structures that need to be considered during hip realignment.
+This is because various arteries, nerves, joints, muscles, and other tissue structures need to be considered during hip realignment.
 A chiropractor will use a careful combination of techniques when treating an imbalanced hip due to the complex nature of the area.
 In addition to chiropractic adjustments, chiropractors will suggest ways to improve hip mobility at home.
 This includes:

 - Posture work

 These will help prevent the hips from shifting out of alignment.
 Treating pain at its source is what chiropractors do.
-Chiropractic hip realignment along with the realignment of the spine will allow the body to move freely, maintain balance and strength.
+Chiropractic hip realignment and the spine’s realignment will allow the body to move freely and maintain balance and strength.

 Hip Labral Tear Treatment

-The information herein on "Imbalanced Hips Benefit With Chiropractic Hip Realignment" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Imbalanced Hips Benefit With Chiropractic Hip Realignment" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
+We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.